n-grace-henry/MS-Thesis/README.md

 The next step is calculating trophic position.
 This script still needs to be tweaked to represent accurate TDF and beta values.
 As of 2/14 it is a work in progress.
 The produced csv file "main.trophic.csv" is the same as "main.data.csv" but there is an added column for trophic position.

+Mass_Effects.R -> This script is to determine if there is a relationship between area under the curve and isotope signature.
+It first drift corrects the cleaned data, but does not consolidate and saves this in a folder called "data_full.csv".
+Then it compacts this csv into one sheet and linear models the relationship between area and d15N.

 ### final folder
 This folder holds my final .csv finals that I use in analysis.